 Can foreigners buy property in Canada?
-Absolutely yes.
+Absolutely, yes.
 Canada’s real estate market is open to just about anyone living beyond the country’s borders.
-That includes expats, investors, anyone planning to live in the country for the long-term, you name it.
+That includes expats, investors, anyone from abroad who’s planning to live in the country for the long-term—you name it.

-What’s more, there are no restrictions on the type and amount of property you can buy in Canada, Toronto city included.
+What’s more, there are no restrictions on the type and amount of property you can buy in Canada, the city of Toronto included.

-Not sure if you are a non-resident?
-Here’s how the Canadian law defines one:
+Not sure if you are a nonresident?
+Here’s how Canadian law defines this:

-So, if you fit the category of a non-resident and the thought of buying a property(s) in Toronto has crossed your mind, this guide is right on time to take you through the basics of what you need to do.
+So, if you fit the category of a nonresident and the thought of buying property(s) in Toronto has crossed your mind, this guide is right on time to take you through the basics of what you need to do.

 Top on the list of things you should do before commencing your search for the appropriate property in Toronto is to enlist the help of reputable professionals to guide you through the complicated and demanding elements of this process, ranging from taxation, financing, and insurance to home inspection, buying, and selling.

-That aside, we’ll share the basics and crucial information about each of the aforementioned processes so that you have a solid foundation on which to build your progress.
+That aside, we’ll share the basics and crucial information about each of the aforementioned processes so that you have a solid foundation on which to build your investment.

-Just like most investments, real estate is subject to tax, and in order to know and understand fully the tax implications of selling or purchasing a property in Toronto, you will need to consult with a Canadian tax accountant.
+Just like most investments, real estate is subject to tax, and in order to know and fully understand the tax implications of purchasing or selling a property in Toronto, you will need to consult with a Canadian tax accountant.

 Be sure to ask them about their professional experience and knowledge in relation to your particular tax situation.